Bellagio (resort): In popular culture

 Bellagio serves as the central setting for the 2001 film Ocean's Eleven, in which a group of thieves conspire to rob its vault.
 The film features various areas of the property.
 A staircase descended by character Tess Ocean (Julia Roberts) would later be removed to make way for the Spa Tower.

 The Bellagio is depicted in the 2007 film Lucky You.
-The film is set during 2003, and the resort's poker room had been renovated since then, prompting the filmmakers to create a replica of the original room instead.
-It was constructed on a soundstage in Los Angeles.
+The film is set in 2003, but the resort's poker room had been renovated since then, prompting the filmmakers to construct a replica of the original room on a soundstage in Los Angeles.

 The resort's fountains have appeared in numerous films.